Tropical Hammocks

 Each year the contest takes on two ecosystems on a four-year rotation.
 At this station, when tropical hammocks is one of the featured ecosystems:

-- To prepare, Juniors should read the ecosystem story; Intermediates should read the ecosystem description*.
+- To prepare, Juniors should review/watch the ecosystems presentation; Intermediates should read the ecosystem description.

-- Intermediates will be asked multiple choice/true false questions that reference the four representative plant species for tropical hammocks:
+- Intermediates may be asked multiple choice and true/false questions that reference the four representative plant species for tropical hammocks:

 1) gumbo-limbo